Checkpoint Storage

 fs.oss.endpoint: endpoint address

 Except when interacting with public S3 buckets, the S3A client needs the credentials needed to interact with buckets.
 The client supports multiple authentication mechanisms and can be configured as to which mechanisms to use, and their order of use.
-Custom implementations of com.amazonaws.auth.AWSCredentialsProvider may also be used. if you used SimpleAWSCredentialsProvider (can be obtained from the Amazon Security Token Service), these consist of an access key, a secret key. you can config like this:
+Custom implementations of com.amazonaws.auth.AWSCredentialsProvider may also be used.
+If you used SimpleAWSCredentialsProvider (can be obtained from the Amazon Security Token Service), these consist of an access key, a secret key.
+You can config like this:

 seatunnel: